pleumann/pasta80/README.md

 The compiler is itself written in Pascal.
 You can compile it with [Free Pascal](https://www.freepascal.org) (I use version 3.2.2).
 Just run

 ```
-$ fpc pl0
+$ fpc pasta
 ```

 The Pascal compiler generates Z80 assembler code and relies on [sjasmplus](https://z00m128.github.io/sjasmplus) as a backend for the final translation step to binary.
 It can also, in `--ide` mode (see below), make use of `nano`, Visual Studio Code (via the `code` command) and `tnylpo`.

-The compiler tries to detect external tools automatically, but it's best to create a file `.pl0.cfg` in your home directory specifying necessary paths (there is a sample in `etc` that you can adapt):
+The compiler tries to detect external tools automatically, but it's best to create a file `.pasta80.cfg` in your home directory specifying necessary paths (there is a sample in `etc` that you can adapt):

 ```
-# PL/0 config
+# PASTA/80 config

-HOME      = ~/Projects/pl0
+HOME      = ~/Projects/pasta80
 SJASMPLUS = ~/Library/bin/sjasmplus
 NANO      = /opt/local/bin/nano
 VSCODE    = /usr/local/bin/code